LGN520/farreach-public/ycsb-implementation.md

 # Implementation log of YCSB

-- TODO
-	* TODO: Implement YCSB trace replay for Twitter trace
-		- TODO: Implement TraceReplayWorkload for Twitter traces
-		- TODO: Filter requests if workload mode = 0
-	+ TODO: Others
-		* TODO: Add control plane bandwidth usage calculation
-		* TODO: Maintain benchmark/results/, and benchmark.md of each command and code/configuration change
-	* TODO: Support range query
-		- TODO: Add SCANRES_SPLIT (use Map::Entry as pair)
-		- TODO: Add _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist in JNI-based socket
-		- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
 - FUTURE
 	* TODO: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
 		- NOTE: Add preparefinish_client in prebenchmark of distfarreach to trigger snapshot
 		- [IMPORTANT] current distributed extension is a single discussion instead of a critical design -> NOT need to evaluate
 	* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c
 		- [IMPORTANT] NOT need to provide c-lib for db_bench

+- 10.14 ([IMPORTANT] start evaluation)
+	+ Siyuan
+		* TODO: Support range query
+			- TODO: Add SCANRES_SPLIT (use Map::Entry as pair)
+			- TODO: Add _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist in JNI-based socket
+			- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
+	+ Huancheng
+		* TODO: Implement YCSB trace replay for Twitter trace
+			- TODO: Implement TraceReplayWorkload for Twitter traces
+			- TODO: Filter requests if workload mode = 0

 - 10.11 - 10.13
 	+ Siyuan